Film BA(Hons)

 Our film school boasts ScreenSkills and CILECT accreditations, which are awarded to courses delivering the very best creative thinking, industry-relevant training, exceptional staff, facilities and partnerships.

-The first year of your degree will focus on developing your film knowledge through lectures, seminars and screenings, as well as nurturing your talent in all areas of short film development and production.
+The first year of your Film degree will focus on developing your film knowledge through lectures, seminars and screenings, as well as nurturing your talent in all areas of short film development and production.
 You’ll further your understanding of industrial and creative contexts by examining current filmmaking trends in form, style, theme and narrative.
 You’ll have the opportunity to network with experienced professionals through our series of panel discussions and masterclasses, helping to enhance your industry skills and employability profile.
 You’ll also have the chance to visit an international film festival.

 Modules